ran1400/barbershop-manager-android-app/README.md

 The app stored on the manager phone and give him the ability to look on : reserved queues,empty queues,past reserved queues,users list and do the actions:

--cancel reserved queue
+-Cancel reserved queue

--change reserved queue
+-Change reserved queue

--call to queue holder
+-Call to queue holder

--add reserved queue by choose user and date
+-Add reserved queue by choose user and date

--add empty queue or many queues by giving dates and hours
+-Add empty queue or many queues by giving dates and hours

--remove specific empty queue or many queues by giving dates and hours
+-Remove specific empty queue or many queues by giving dates and hours

--block or unblock user

--delete user
+-Block/unblock user

--call to user
+-Delete user

--show message in the app to all the users
+-Show message in the app

--send push notification to all the users
+-Send push notification to all the users

--lock the users option to change or get queue
+-Lock/unlock the option for users to change or get queue

-the manager have the option to decide which notifications he get about :
+-Decide which notifications he get about user get cancel or change queue

--user get queue

--user cancel queue

--user change queue

-and decide which notifications to send to user about :
+-Decide if send notification to user if their queue change

--block user

--unblock user

--remove user

--change queue (add reserved queue,change queue or cancel queue)